Mason scholarship information can be found on our Scholarship page.

 Please review the Withdrawing from Courses section of our website for more information.

-No, please do not submit your tax transcripts to the OSFA.
+Prior to sending in any documents, please check Patriotweb for your required documents.
 The OSFA will notify you via email if any additional documentation is needed to determine your financial aid eligibility.

 After completing the FAFSA, you should receive a Student Aid Report (SAR); this is verification that you filed the FAFSA and that it has been processed.
 Check to make sure you listed George Mason University as one of the schools to receive your FAFSA.
 Questions about FAFSA processing can be directed to the Federal Student Aid Information Center (1-800-4-FED-AID).
 You can also determine the status of your FAFSA application through fafsa.gov.

 Since corrections to your financial aid application data may affect your eligibility, you should contact the Office of Student Financial Aid to find out whether or not the corrections are necessary and whether or not the OSFA can make those corrections electronically.
 You may also be able to correct your information through the Department of Education’s FAFSA on the Web at www.fafsa.gov.

 You can add Mason’s school code to your SAR through the FAFSA website at fafsa.gov.
 The school code is 003749.

 You do not need to submit your Student Aid Report to the OSFA.
 If you listed Mason’s school code (003749) on your FAFSA, the OSFA will receive your FAFSA data electronically.

 To obtain an IRS tax return transcript, go to www.irs.gov and click on “Get My Tax Record.”
 Make sure to request the “IRS tax return transcript” and not the “IRS tax account transcript.”
 You will need your Social Security Number, date of birth, and the address on file with the IRS (normally this will be the address used when the IRS tax return was filed).